We deliver a range of Technical Rescue & Industrial Safety services, from training to sales & consultancy.

 Founding Member - ITRA

 We are pleased to announce that we are the first International Technical Rescue Association member company in the UK with the first approved trainers ready to deliver a range of ITRA Rope Rescue programmes.
-We are now taking bookings for open enrolment courses in 2019 delivered to the new ITRA guidelines.
 ITRA is the global recognition professional rescuers deserve.
-Our training manager is a member of the steering committee and has been developing the rope rescue elements of the new qualification structure.
+Our training Director was a member of the founding steering committee and has been developing the rope rescue elements of the new qualification structure.

 Incident Management - MHRA